ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/custom_branding.md

 Certain elements like the GitHub link have options in the `/_config.yml` file as described in the [configuring theme](configuring_theme) page.

-## Theme styling
+## Theme styling using CSS

 Bootstrap 5 is used as css library with the goal of reusing as much as possible to prevent a wild growth of classes and to make the html-code more understandable.
 SASS is used as css-precursor, a more structured and flexible language to describe the css styling.
 More information about the SASS language can be found [here](https://sass-lang.com/documentation/).

 The order in which the css style sheets are loaded is as follows: bootstrap_variables > bootstrap > variables > custom_variables > main_theme_classes > custom_classes.
-The theme allows you to intervene and customize at different levels:
+The theme allows you to intervene and customize at different levels.
+It is recommended to customize on Bootstrap level, and only work your way down the ladder if needed.

-### Bootstrap variables
+### 1. Bootstrap variables

 In the `/_sass/bootstrap_variables.scss` file, you can declare variables that can be used by Bootstrap.
 This is the very first place where one wants to customize their theme for things like: